Staircase solutions and stability in vertically confined salt-finger convection: Single-mode equations for confined salt-finger convection

 We next formulate single-mode equations following the procedure in \citet{herring1963investigation,herring1964investigation,gough1975modal,gough1982single,paparella1999sheared,paparella2002shear}.
 The single-mode ansatz is

 where c.c. denotes the complex conjugate.
 Equation \eqref{eq:normal_mode_S} decomposes the departure of the salinity from the linear profile into a horizontally averaged quantity $\bar{S}_0(z,t)$ and a single harmonic in the horizontal direction associated with the wavenumber pair $(k_x,k_y)$ and characterized by the complex amplitude $\widehat{S}(z,t)$.
 The temperature is decomposed similarly.
-To allow for mean flow in the horizontal we decompose the velocity into a large-scale shear $\bar{U}_0(z,t)\boldsymbol{e}_x$ and a harmonic associated with the same wavenumber pair $(k_x,k_y)$ as in equation \eqref{eq:normal_mode_u}.
+To allow for mean flow in the horizontal we decompose the velocity into a large-scale shear $\bar{U}_0(z,t)\boldsymbol{e}_x$ and a harmonic associated with the same wavenumber pair $(k_x,k_y)$ as in equation \eqref{eq:normal_mode_u}, assuming that the large-scale shear $\bar{U}_0$ is generated in the $x$-direction.
+This is appropriate in a 2D configuration, but in 3D the large-scale shear can be oriented in principle in any horizontal direction, a possibility that is left for future study.
 The horizontally averaged vertical velocity is zero based on the continuity equation \eqref{eq:convection_double_diffusive_mass} and the boundary conditions $w(z=0)=w(z=1)=0$.
 The horizontally averaged quantities $\bar{(\cdot)}_0$ are real and the amplitudes of the horizontal harmonics $\widehat{(\cdot)}$ are in general complex.
 Equations \eqref{eq:normal_mode} assume a horizontal planform in the form of square cells, an assumption that also includes 2D rolls when $k_y=0$.
 Other planforms such as hexagons generate additional self-interaction terms in the single-mode equations \citep{gough1975modal} and we leave this extension to future work.

 We now substitute \eqref{eq:normal_mode} into the governing equations \eqref{eq:convection_double_diffusive}, dropping all harmonics beyond the first, and balance separately the horizontally averaged components and the harmonic components.
 We eliminate the horizontally averaged pressure via $-\partial_z \bar{P}_0+PrRa_T(\bar{T}_0-R_\rho^{-1}\bar{S}_0)=0$ and eliminate the harmonic component of the pressure using the continuity equation \eqref{eq:convection_double_diffusive_mass}.
 The resulting single-mode equations can then be expressed in terms of the vertical velocity $w$ and vertical vorticity $\zeta:=\partial_y u-\partial_x v$: